Online appointment requests allow your clients to view your availability and book online.

 - Navigate to Settings > Client Portal

 - Click Open online appointment-request set up wizard

 - You'll be prompted to customize how clients can request appointments, as well as set which services are available for new clients

-- Note: For more information on these settings, please see Designating service codes for Online Booking, allowing new clients to book online, and requiring clients to call to book
+- Note: For more information on these settings, please see Designating service codes for online appointment requests, allowing new clients to book online, and requiring clients to call to request

 - Click Save and Continue

-- Next, check the box next to the services you want to be available for Online Booking
+- Next, check the box next to the services you want to be available for online appointment requests

 - If you need to edit a service, click Edit next to the service you wish to modify, and click Update